Best 2 Day Jaipur Itinerary: Perfect For First Time Visitors.

 • SafetyWing – A global travel insurance that covers people from all over the world while outside their home country.
 You can buy it short or longterm; and even if you are out of the country.

 • World Nomads – Travel insurance tailored for longterm travel and nomads (including those who have already left home).
-Make sure you have insurance before embarking on your 2 day Jaipur itinerary!
+Make sure you have insurance before embarking on your 2-day Jaipur itinerary!

 Oscar, Sarah, Harry and Gavin

-We’re a family from New Zealand with a love of travel and adventure – especially where it takes us off the beaten track!
+Hi!
+We are the Steiners.
+We're a family from New Zealand with a love of travel and adventure - especially where it takes us off the beaten track!
+We've been travelling full-time for over six years now all around the world and our favourite thing is to share that joy of adventure.

-We’ve been travelling full-time for over five years now all around the world and our favourite thing is to share that joy of adventure.
 This site is our way of paying it forward with all the tips and tricks we have learnt along the way.

 Wondering about itineraries?
 Want to know about the things to do in a specific destination?
+Questions about schooling?

-See our Travel Guides, Things To Do and FAQ here
+See our Travel Guides, Things To Do and FAQ.

-If you’ve found the website helpful for planning your travel and adventures you can show your support by buying me a coffee.
+If you've found the website helpful for planning your travel and adventures you can show your support by buying us a coffee.
 Thanks very much!

-Hi there.
-This is just our disclosure because Away with the Steiners uses affiliate links.
+Hi there!
+This is just our disclosure statement - because Away with the Steiners uses affiliate links.
 That means that if you buy something through these links, we may earn a commission at no extra cost to you.

-1. hey
+2. hey

 love it